How to Use the Fear and Greed Index and Short Signals [Video]

 - Determining how you will sell short when you receive a signal.

-- Evaluating signals against the Market Index.
+- Evaluating signals against the Fear and Greed Index.

 If you don’t yet have a strategy in place to short Bitcoin, this is a great time to learn how.
 It will allow you to be flexible as a trader.
 In general, trading futures is the easiest way for most people to trade Bitcoin (both long and short).
 Note that trading is different than investing and using.